 Health Promotion and Wellness proudly offers enrolled students a variety of nutrition services to help improve health and well-being including nutrition counseling, cooking demonstrations, nutrition workshops and more.
 Nutrition Services are provided by registered dietitians which means they have successfully completed academic and professional requirements as well as passed a board certified exam.

 The Health Promotion and Wellness dietitians follow a non-diet, weight neutral approach to nutrition.
 This approach includes Intuitive Eating, Health at Every Size®, and mindfulness principles to foster positive relationships with food and body image.

-If you are interested in nutrition counseling, please schedule your Nutrition Screening Appointment by one of the following options:
+If you are interested in nutrition counseling, please schedule your Nutrition Screening Appointment by clicking here, or by one of the following options: